 In all situations, DCTAG recipients are limited to a maximum of six years receiving awards.

-As always, if you have any questions, please contact your DCTAG counselor.
+As always, if you have any questions, please contact your DCTAG advisor.

 College costs and your DCTAG award may change based on a few things – tuition amount, expected family contribution, and your enrollment level (full-time or part-time… there is no eligibility below half-time).

 DCTAG awards cannot pay for mini-terms or non-accredited online classes.
-Also all Study-Abroad Programs must be at the home institution and there must be both an in and out of state tuition charge.
-Most Study-Abroad Programs are not eligible for DCTAG funding.
-If you are not sure what these are or if impacts you, please contact a DCTAG counselor!
+Also, all Study-Abroad Programs must be at the home institution and there must be both an in- and out-of-state tuition charge.
+Most Study-Abroad Programs have a flat tuition charge and as a result, are not eligible for DCTAG funding.
+In addition, many online classes are charged at the in-state tuition rate.
+As DCTAG pays only the difference between in and out-of-state tuition, such courses are also not eligible for DCTAG funding.
+If you are not sure what these are or if it impacts you, please contact a DCTAG advisor!

 Big note: This is a federally funded program so the funds for DCTAG awards are subject to annual appropriation as approved and provided by the District of Columbia and United States Federal Government.